SamMatt87/SamMatt87.github.io/Lego_sets.md

 ### Parts API

-The parts API lists the types of lego parts in each set.
-This is useful for seeing the nuber of unique part types in each set.
-Some sets have mpre parts than would fit on a standard page so I needed to set a large page size to be sure to count all the unique parts.
+The parts API lists the types of Lego parts in each set.
+This is useful for seeing the number of unique part types in each set.
+Some sets have more parts than would fit on a standard page so I needed to set a large page size to be sure to count all the unique parts.
 You can see the code for this extraction below.
 ```
 def unique_parts(set: str) -> int:
     operation = f"/api/v3/lego/sets/{set}/parts/?page_size=1000"